ArionWM/Rapidex.Data/docs/EntityDefinition.md

 # Entity Definition and Entity Types

-Entities in the framework are defined through concrete classes or entity definition files (JSON or YAML).
+Entities in the Rapidex.Data are defined through concrete classes or entity definition files (JSON or YAML).
 These definitions specify the structure, fields, relationships, and behaviors of the entities used within the application.

 Each entity corresponds to one database table and includes fields that map directly to the columns of those tables.
 Fields can represent not only simple columns but also relationships to other entities — such as one-to-many, many-to-many, or other complex associations.